 The transformation of consumption patterns has profound consequences for employment models.
 The increase in turnkey services and subscription-based consumption, along with the gradual replacement of ownership by use and an even stronger focus on customer experience, are all behind the recent boom of new jobs in the convenience service sector.
-Because let’s face it, great customer experience is labour intensive.
-At the same time, these jobs are often less valued and more precarious than blue collar jobs of past generations.
+Because let’s face it, a great customer experience is labor intensive.
+At the same time, these jobs are often less valued and more precarious than blue-collar jobs of past generations.

 For a minority of workers, the end of mass production has opened up new opportunities in the cottage industry, with work values such as independence and creativity.
-These neo-artisans, or “makers”, are not limited to traditional crafts such as cabinetmakers, plumbers or upholsterers, just to name a few.
-Many have also turned to the internet to reinvent their working lives: “The easiest, most obvious and most natural solution is to monetise an area of interest in which you have particular expertise.
+These neo-artisans, or “makers”, are not limited to traditional crafts such as cabinetmakers, plumbers, or upholsterers, just to name a few.
+Many have also turned to the internet to reinvent their working lives: “The easiest, most obvious, and most natural solution is to monetize an area of interest in which you have particular expertise.
 What could be easier and more exciting than turning your passion into your job?”

 For Pennel, work is becoming increasingly erratic, liquid and hybrid.
 In other words, multi-activity is gaining ground.
 While third-party employers are becoming more common, the tradition of salaried employment is gradually shrinking.
 “In the scheme of things, salaried employment will likely appear as a blip in the long trajectory of working models throughout history.
 What began with slavery more than 2000 years ago was followed by servitude, marking a—relative—progression in terms of freedom and protection.
 Next, self-employment forged its way among peasants and artisans in the pre-industrial period.
 It was not until the 20th century that salaried employment became the norm, spreading to a large majority of the working population.”

 The on-demand economy is transforming every aspect of society as the focus shifts to the consumer